Baldwin III of Jerusalem: Second Crusade

 Baldwin welcomed two kings at the Council of Acre-but had already reached a decision with one of them.

 The Western Christian world was horrified by the news of the fall of Edessa.
 At the urging of Pope Eugene III, the ruling elites of France and Germany took the cross and set out for the Levant in the company of papal legates.
 The Germans, led by King Conrad III, arrived first; Baldwin, the Knights Templar, and the new patriarch, Fulcher of Angoulême, met with Conrad in April 1148.
 They decided that the crusaders should set out to conquer Damascus rather than retake Edessa, which was rumored to have been so badly destroyed that defending it would be impossible if it were restored to Christian rule.
 The conquest of Damascus, on the other hand, would serve the interest of Jerusalem much better.
 Mayer concludes that, while the queen might have opposed attacking an ally, Baldwin wished to gain the upper hand over Melisende if Damascus were to be conquered under his co-leadership.
-The French contigent, led by King Louis VII and including nobles such as Count Thierry of Flanders, arrived in June.
+The French contingent, led by King Louis VII and including nobles such as Baldwin's brother-in-law Count Thierry of Flanders, arrived in June.
 Fulcher, Baldwin, and Melisende greeted the assembled crusaders at Palmarea near Acre on 24 June, and the decision to attack Damascus was formally taken.

 The siege of Damascus began with early success.
 The crusaders advanced through Banyas and Mount Lebanon before descending into the plain near Darayya.
 There, they pushed into orchards irrigated by the Barada, where Baldwin led the vanguard.
 Fighting through mud walls and narrow paths, the crusaders took control of the river.
 Within the city, panic spread, and citizens erected street barricades to delay an apparently imminent breach.
 However, the momentum abruptly shifted, whether, as William claims, through betrayal and false advice or, as Ibn al-Qalanisi suggests, in response to logistical pressures.
 The kings abandoned their strong position and relocated to the south and southeast, supposedly where the defenses were weaker.
 However, the new ground offered little water or provisions, and any return to their earlier position was soon cut off by enemy forces.
 Muslim reinforcements poured in, and the crusaders found themselves trapped; their temporary defenses were under constant attack and unable to break out.
 As reports of a larger Islamic force approaching circulated, fear overtook the crusaders, and the campaign turned from siege to survival.
 The army withdrew in disorder under relentless fire in an ignominious defeat for the Christians.